 Subject Area Requirements

-Licensees in Oklahoma must complete at least 4 hours of Professional Ethics continuing professional education per license renewal period, which can be counted toward the 120-hour requirement.
-If a CPA’s main area of employment is in industry, they must complete 72 hours minimum in subject areas which are related to the practice of public accounting, taxation or assurance.
-A minimum of 4 hours per year must be taken in the subject area of compilation engagements (not compilation and review) if the licensee is actively involved in supervising or reviewing compilation engagements for third-party reliance, unless the licensee or their firm is enrolled in an approved peer review program.
+Licensees in Oklahoma must complete at least 4 hours of Professional Ethics CPE per license renewal period.
+This credit also counts toward the 120-hour requirement.
+If a CPA works in industry, they must complete 72 hours minimum in subject areas related to the practice of public accounting, taxation or assurance.
+CPAs must also complete a minimum of 4 hours per year in compilation engagements (not compilation and review).
+This requirement holds only if the licensee actively supervises or reviews compilation engagements for third-party reliance.
+However, this only applies if the licensee or their firm enrolls in an approved peer review program.

 Credit Limitations and Calculation

 Formal instruction, presenting on relevant topics, is a valid method for obtaining CPE credit in Oklahoma.
 However, repeated presentations of the same course material will not be accepted unless the subject material has been changed drastically.
-Instructors, discussion leaders, or speakers will receive CPE credit for the actual preparation time, up to two times the length of the actual presentation.
+Instructors, discussion leaders, or speakers will receive CPE credit for the actual preparation time.
+However, prep credit cannot exceed twice the length of the actual presentation.

-CPA members who are currently enrolled in college/university courses have the option to claim 15 CPE credits per semester hours or 10 CPE credit hours per quarter hour of university credit.
-Non-credit university courses are worth 1 CPE hour per qualifying classroom hour at a 1:1 ratio.
-Instructors of university courses can claim up to 15 CPE credits per college credit hour taught, so long as the preparation for instruction required the individual to maintain or improve their professional competence.
+CPAs currently enrolled in college/university courses can claim CPE credit.
+This calculates as 15 CPE credits per semester hours or 10 CPE credit hours per quarter hour of university credit.
+However, non-credit university courses are worth 1 CPE hour per qualifying classroom hour at a 1:1 ratio.
+University course instructors can also claim up to 15 CPE credits per college credit hour taught.
+But only if the preparation for instruction required the individual to maintain or improve their professional competence.

-Credit for authorship is available, so long as the written material has been published and relates to instructional or educational topics.
-This method is limited to 10 hours per calendar year within each recertification cycle.
+Licensees can also obtain credit for authorship.
+So long as the individual publishes material related to instructional or educational topics.
+However, this method must not exceed 10 hours per calendar year each renewal cycle.

-Structured programs of learning that maintain or increase the professional competence of a CPA, which also increase their ability to deliver public accounting services, can qualify as credit opportunities.
+Structured learning programs that maintain or increase the professional competence of a CPA qualify as credit opportunities.
+But only if they also increase their ability to deliver public accounting services.

-Blended learning credit will be accepted by the Oklahoma Board as long as the credit amount is within the current rounding rules (0.5 credits after the first full hour of credit has been earned).
+The Oklahoma Board accepts blended learning credit as long as the amount is within the current rounding rules.
+The current acceptable amount is 0.5 credits after obtaining the first full hour of credit.

-Self-study credit opportunities must be interactive, and the provider must be approved by NASBA, the AICPA or the Oklahoma Board of Accountancy.
+Self-study credit opportunities must be interactive.
+And the provider must also be approved by NASBA, the AICPA or the Oklahoma Board.

 Nano Learning credits are not an approved form of continuing professional education credit for Oklahoma CPAs.

-For all approved methods of obtaining CPE credits in Oklahoma, credits can be obtained in half-hour increments once the first full hour has been earned.
+For all approved methods, credits can be obtained in half-hour increments once the first full hour has been earned.